pangolinjs/core/init/README.md

 ### Tasks
 These are the main tasks:
 * `front-end-styleguide` to start the default task.
-Watches for file changes and starts Browsersync.
+  * Watches for file changes.
+  * Starts Browsersync.
-* `front-end-styleguide development` to start the default task without file watching / Browsersync.
+* `front-end-styleguide development` to start the default task
+  * No file watching / Browsersync.
 * `front-end-styleguide preview` to create a prototype preview.
-Minifies CSS, JavaScript and images.
-Doesn't generate component HTML.
+  * Minifies CSS, JavaScript and images.
+  * Doesn't generate component HTML.
+  * Errors break pipe.
 * `front-end-styleguide production` to create production ready files.
-Minifies CSS, JavaScript and images.
-Doesn't generate any HTML.
+  * Minifies CSS, JavaScript and images.
+  * Doesn't generate any HTML.
+  * Errors break pipe.

 There are more tasks available for standalone execution:
 * `css-dev`, `css-prev` and `css-dist` for Sass compilation.